keang/keang.github.io/_posts/2016-07-01-tip-of-the-docker-iceberg.markdown

 We find the [mysql docker image here](https://hub.docker.com/_/mysql/), from which we can see that, as of 01 July 2016, versions 5.5 to 5.7 are available for us to pull and use.

-Most images comes with some minimal configurations, like env var, ports, file volume linking, etc. We can use [docker-compose](https://docs.docker.com/compose/) to alleviate our task of remembering the rather long commands, which is a certainty if we configure everything inline.
+Most images come with some minimal configurations, like env var, ports, file volume linking, etc. We can use [docker-compose](https://docs.docker.com/compose/) to alleviate our task of remembering the rather long commands, which is a certainty if we configure everything inline.

 I create a `docker-compose.yml` file like so: